andykrause/reproducibleRealEstate/README.md

 6. spatEconTools.R: A set of helper functions for working with spatial econometric models.

 The downloaded code can be saved in the same directory as the data or in a separate directory.
 The user will have the option of specifying separate data and code directories in the analysis the follows.

+NOTE:  User wishing to avoid the lengthy data preparation stage of the analysis can skip directly to the data analysis by using the **cleansales.csv** file and the **dataAnalysisCode.R**.

 ### Data Preparation and Analysis